Daksh-Shami/Quantum-Forge/CONTRIBUTING.md

 First off, thank you for considering contributing to Quantum Forge!
 Your help is greatly appreciated.
 Please take a moment to review these guidelines.

+## Project Structure

+Quantum Forge is organized into multiple crates within a Rust workspace:

+- **Frontend Development**: If you're interested in contributing to the GUI frontend, please refer to the documentation in the [`crates/qf-frontend`](crates/qf-frontend/README.md) directory.
+The frontend is built using Tauri v2 and **any** web technology.
+Yes this means you can use React, Vue, Angular, Svelte, or any other framework you prefer and it will seamlessly integrate into one app using Tauri.
+So feel free to use anything you like and we can handle the rest, provided your changes are valuable additions as this adds significant complexity to the codebase.

+- **Backend Development**: For compiler and quantum computing backend contributions, please refer to the documentation in the [`crates/qf-compiler`](crates/qf-compiler) directory for now.
+This will be further divided into more directories in the future.

 ## Getting Started

 - Ensure you have a [GitHub account](https://github.com/signup/free).